CRISPR And Spit Might Be Keys To Faster, Cheaper, Easier Tests For The Coronavirus

 Sawyer has formed a company to build her test kit.
 If society is to reopen, she says, there will have to be easy ways for people to check their infection status.
 She's in the process of designing and raising money for a study to validate her test's accuracy.

-"We think saliva is the key to moving these tests out of the doctor's office," Sawyer says, because all people would have to do to collect a sample is spit in cup.
+"We think saliva is the key to moving these tests out of the doctor's office," Sawyer says, because all people would have to do to collect a sample is spit in a cup.
 No blood draws, no nasal swabs.
 Easy.

 If it works.